-Especially when traveling, there is an increased number of data security menaces you need to protect yourself against.
+When traveling, there is a number of data security menaces you need to protect yourself against.
 Your laptop could be stolen at the airport, or there may be spyware on the computer in your hotel’s business center.
 A hacker may steal confidential corporate information while you’re using a public Wi-Fi connection, or perhaps a customs official in a country prone to corruption seizes your device.

 Companies need to have policies that deal with all of the above and more so that their traveling employees can be prepared for whatever cybersecurity threat they may encounter.
 According to Allen Allison, chief information security officer of American Express Global Business Travel (GBT), a piece of that policy puzzle is taking the time to educate and train business travelers about how to protect their device and data while on the road.